different-ai/file-organizer-2000/README.md

 - [ ] Replace GPT Vision by a local model
 - [ ] Make it easy for peopel to extend whaetever workflow.
+- [ ] Switch to OpenAI assistant API

 ### Building